kunicmarko20/kamikaze_di/README.md

 ### Ownership

-Data can only have one owner, so who ownes what when do you do:
+Data can only have one owner, so who ownes what when you do:
 ```rust
 let db = container.resolve::<Database>();
 ```